 Land use and land cover can impact water quality due to where and when precipitation falls on the landscape.
 When rain falls on well-vegetated (forested) cover with minimal disturbance, it soaks into the ground, and soils filter out pollutants as the flow returns to the river system.
 River flows are steady and erosion is minimal.
-On the other hand, when precipitation falls onto non-vegetated surfaces (urban areas), it cannot soak into the impermeable surfaces, which increases the potential for high runoff.
+On the other hand, when precipitation falls onto nonvegetated surfaces (urban areas), it cannot soak into the impermeable surfaces, which increases the potential for high runoff.
 This decrease in surface permeability negatively impacts water quality because decreases in vegetation buffering capacity leads to increased erosion and pollutant loading and inconsistent instream flows.

-Forested lands, shrublands, and agricultural areas are similar in size in this watershed (Figures 9 and 10).
+Land cover data from the National Land Cover Database (NLCD) from 2016 showed that forested lands, shrublands, and agricultural areas are similar in size in this watershed (Figures 9 and 10).

 Figure 9.
-Land cover and use in the Spring Creek Assessment Unit.
+Land cover and use (2016) in the Spring Creek Assessment Unit.